 The Lake Champlain Cyanobacteria Monitoring Program is now coordinated by the VT DEC, working closely with the Lake Champlain Committee and the VT Department of Health to collect and analyze samples when bloom conditions merit laboratory analysis for toxins.
 The Quebec Ministry of the Environment also monitors for cyanobacteria on Missisquoi Bay, continuing a project begun in 1999.
 Several Québec beaches on Missisquoi Bay have been closed because of blue-green algae blooms over the past summers.
 In 2002, Vermont and Québec signed the Missisquoi Bay Phosphorus Reduction Agreement in an effort to reduce cyanobacteria blooms, which are linked to excess phosphorus in Missisquoi Bay.

 Guidance for Vermont Communities from the Vermont Department of Health.

 For information about health advisories and reporting blooms, please visit the cyanobacteria advisories page.

-For the current “state” of cyanobacteria blooms in Lake Champlain, please visit the “What is the problem with cyanobacteria blooms in Lake Champlain” page of our State of the Lake website.
+For the current “state” of cyanobacteria blooms in Lake Champlain, please visit the “Pathogens and Cyanobacteria” page of our State of the Lake website.

-To learn about actions taken to address cyanobacteria blooms, please visit the “Reducing Toxic Substances and Pathogens” section of the Lake Champlain management plan Opportunities for Action.
+To learn about actions taken to address cyanobacteria blooms, please visit the “Clean Water Goal” section of the Lake Champlain management plan Opportunities for Action.

 US EPA cyanobacteria information